-For your CTA, consider what you want from you viewers.
+For your CTA, consider what you want from your viewers.
 Would you like them to share your piece?
 Leave a comment?
 Click-through to your own website?
 Or simply watch more of your videos?
 Whatever it is, close out the video with your organization’s branding alongside a strong CTA pushing viewers to the next action you want them to take.

 To get your video sharing-ready, it needs a catchy title.
 But that may not mean what you think.
 Our data shows that some of the most oft-used title formats, like “Need to Know” or “Things to Know” etc., actually perform significantly below the average for all videos.
-So get creative with your title!
+So get creative with your title.
 Make it stand out from the crowd and pique the interest of viewers.

-Along with a catchy title you’ll need a comprehensive but interesting description.
+Along with a catchy title, you’ll need a comprehensive but interesting description.
 Remember that your description serves two purposes: to draw in viewers and to aid your video SEO.
-As webcrawlers and search engines can’t watch your video to discern its content, your description is the way for you to deliver this information.
+As web crawlers and search engines can’t watch your video to discern its content, your description is the way for you to deliver this information.

-A clear, detailed description will help your video show up in appropriate search results.
+A clear, detailed description will help your video show up in the right search results.
 Whether users are searching the whole of the web or looking for content on a particular platform, you want your video to show up in the right results!
 This will bring new viewers and audiences to your content.

 One thing is left to choose before sharing your video with the world, and that’s a great thumbnail!
 We have some great tips for creating strong thumbnails here.
 But the key is to choose a standout image – something that will catch eyes even in cluttered social feeds.